Call to reach our student support team

 Diseases, Pests & Weeds

-The soil food web provides protection against pests and diseases and also inhibits the growth of weeds.
+While large companies patent GMOs to make up for their chronically undernourished plants, the soil food web provides protection against pests and diseases and also inhibits the growth of weeds naturally by making the plants themselves healthier and more resistant.

 For more information watch the animations on suppressing pests and diseases, as well as weed suppression.